 - While the cake is baking, place a cotton tea towel on the counter.
 Sprinkle with powdered sugar (about 3 Tablespoons).

-- Once cake is done cooking, flip onto the towel while it's still warm and take off the parchment paper.
+- Once the cake is done cooking, flip onto the towel while it's still warm and take off the parchment paper.
 Then gently roll up the cake inside the towel, starting at the narrow end.
 Place in the refrigerator with the seam down until cooled completely.

 - Beat the cream cheese, butter, powdered sugar and vanilla in a bowl until smooth.